 Vegetation includes dry meadows, peat fields, cloud forest, mixed rain forest, dense submontane and montane rain forest and lowland rain forest.
 Average annual rainfall is 1,800 mm (71 in).
 Temperatures range from 0 to 36 °C (32 to 97 °F) with an average of 18 °C (64 °F).

 There are a wide variety of endemic species of flora in the park.
-Endemic fauna include Elachistocleis erythrogaster, Melanophryniscus cambaraensis, Thoropa saxatilis, black-and-white monjita (Xolmis dominicanus), Xanthopsar flavus, Scytalopus iraiensis, Limnornis rectirostris and Amazona pretrei.
+Endemic fauna includes Elachistocleis erythrogaster, Melanophryniscus cambaraensis, Thoropa saxatilis, black-and-white monjita (Xolmis dominicanus), Xanthopsar flavus, Scytalopus iraiensis, Limnornis rectirostris and Amazona pretrei.

 Protected species in the park include cougar (Puma concolor), oncilla (Leopardus tigrinus), margay (Leopardus wiedii), vinaceous-breasted amazon (Amazona vinacea), red-spectacled amazon (Amazona pretrei), Chaco eagle (Buteogallus coronatus), the toad Melanophryniscus macrogranulosus and the fish Mimagoniates rheocharis.